The best local moving companies in Maine

 - Elevator reservation: One common issue you should handle ahead of your move is reserving the building’s elevator and finding out their rules for using the elevator.

 - State licensing: The Colorado Public Utilities Commission (COPUC) regulates local and intrastate moving service providers in Colorado.
-Make sure the moving company you use has proper licensing before hiring them.
+Make sure your moving company has the right licenses before you book with them.

 - Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
 You can set an official move date on the form so that all your mail will get properly forwarded to Colorado.
 Get started here.